 VýbornE BRAVO WOW BRAVA AWESOME MAGNIFICENT

-Founded in 1982 by Dr. Magdaléna Rovňáková, the Bratislava Boys’ Choir is part of a private music school enrolling about ninety students ages seven through twenty-eight.
+Founded by Dr. Magdaléna Rovňáková in 1982, the Bratislava Boys Choir is part of a private music school enrolling about ninety students ages seven through twenty-eight.
 The choir’s repertoire features a wide variety of both sacred and secular works including Gregorian chant, Renaissance polyphony, concert Masses, arrangements of folk songs, and works by contemporary composers.
 The widely traveled choir has collaborated with the Slovak Philharmonic, the Vienna Symphony, and the Slovak Radio Symphony Orchestra in addition to recording seven compact discs.
-The boys also have been featured in the soundtracks of several television movies.
+The boys also have been featured in the soundtracks of several films.